-Based on the above, there is very little room for expansion of the service area within the existing Plant and Electric Utility capacity.
+Based on the above, currently there is very little room for expansion of the service area within the existing Plant and Electric Utility capacity.
 Improvements could be made to the Resource Recovery Plant to improve throughput or the existing equipment could be operated at higher rates.
 The increasing of the operating rates was tried after the Plant renovation in 1996.
 The throughput increased, but the diversion rate decreased by almost 10% from 35% to 25%.
 This increase in the percent of the solid waste landfilled is against the philosophy of the System, as well as being expensive since the material had to be transported to the Boone County Landfill and the tipping fee paid there as well.
 Since 2006 the percentage landfilled has been reduced to 30%.

-Plant improvements have been implemented.
-The cyclone technology was replaces with an air knife in 2007, resulting in less rejects requiring landfill disposal.
-An eddy current system and induction sorting system were installed in 2009.
+Plant improvements have been implemented. $\bigcirc$ e cyclone technology was replaced with an air knife in 2007, resulting in less rejects requiring landfill disposal.
+An eddy current system and induction sorting system, as well as a new drum magnet for ferrous metals, were installed in 2009.
 These new machines are also expected to reduce rejects.